sarthology/ovuli/CONTRIBUTING.md

 ## How to work on an issue

-1. Go in to the issues section and find the issue your interested in.
+1. Go in to the issues section and find the issue you are interested in.
 2. Comment on the issue that you are interested.
 3. The Mentor will assign you the issue.